toc777/sbt-eslint/README.md

     addSbtPlugin("com.typesafe" % "sbt-jshint-plugin" % "1.0.0-SNAPSHOT")

-Then declare the settings required in your build file.
+Then declare the settings required in your build file (JSHintPlugin depends on some other, more generalised settings to be defined).
 For example, for build.sbt:

+    import com.typesafe.web.sbt.WebPlugin
+    import com.typesafe.jse.sbt.JsEnginePlugin
     import com.typesafe.jshint.sbt.JSHintPlugin

+    webSettings

+    jsEngineSettings

     JSHintPlugin.jshintSettings